Oil3/Mkv-Quicklook/README.md

   ##
-_A mac is a mac and it needs to stay comfortable, but it's still your property._
+_A mac is a mac and it needs to stay comfortable, but it's still your mac._